gwankyun/CMake/Help/manual/presets/fixtures-properties.rst

   An optional string specifying a regex for text fixtures to exclude from adding setup tests.
 Equivalent to passing :ctest-option:`--fixture-exclude-setup` on the command line.
-This field supports `macro expansion`_.
+This field supports |macro-expansion|.

 .. _`CMakePresets.testPresets.filter.exclude.fixtures.cleanup`: